YelloNox/YelloNox/README.md

 # 👋 Hi, I’m @YelloNolo

 Welcome to my GitHub profile!
-I'm a technology enthusiast and a wannabe cybersecurity expert.
-Also, I am an expert in the ways of coffee!
-Yeah, I cool like that :)
+I'm a technology enthusiast and an aspiring cybersecurity expert.
+I'm also an expert in the ways of coffee!
+Yeah, I'm cool like that 😎

 ## Projects
 - **Homelab**